MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/transition-from-codeunit1.md

 ![System event publishers](../media/system-event-publishers.png "system event publishers")

 ### About system codeunits
--    They have IDs in the 2 billion range
+-    They have IDs in the 2 billion range.
--    You cannot modify them
+-    You cannot modify them.
 -    Currently, we do not recommend that code subscribes to the events in the new system codeunits 2000000001..2000000010 directly.
-Although this is not blocked, it
+Although this is not blocked, it might be in a future release.
+Instead you should subscribe to one of the integration events which now reside next to the business logic.

 ## Mapping Codeunit 1 method triggers to events

 The following table lists the mappings between the codeunit 1 method triggers and the new methods.